MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-logs.md

 - The user experiences errors when a record fails to open (for example, when a project is opened or a team member's information is updated).

 > [!NOTE]
-> When a log entry is created, the owner of that record will be set to the owner of the project record.
-If that user does not have at least user level read access to the **PSS Error Log** table, then no record will be created.
+> When a log entry is created, the owner of that record is set as the owner of the project record.
+If that user doesn't have at least user level read access to the **PSS Error Log** table, then no record is created.
 >

 ### Project Scheduling Service log